tangrammer/cryogen-blog/resources/templates/md/posts/13-01-2015-using-cylon-oauth2.md

   them on the HTTP response.
 A SessionStore will typically wrap a TokenStore.

-Due that all session-store need a token-store to maintain the related data, let's remove from our graph all those obvius token-store components (highlighted in orange).
+Due that all session-store need a token-store to maintain related data, let's remove from our graph all those obvius token-store components (highlighted in orange).
 And the same with listener and router components (hightlighted in yellow)

 [<img src="https://dl.dropboxusercontent.com/u/8688858/cylon-oauth2-example/first-step.png" alt="Drawing" width="100%"/>](https://dl.dropboxusercontent.com/u/8688858/cylon-oauth2-example/first-step.png)
 <br><br><br><hr><br><br><br>